-Instances with larger positive gaps share a common pattern: the backlog-active interval persists across multiple logical steps rather than collapsing near a single boundary, causing the first-order backlog term to slightly underestimate the actual delay.
+Instances with larger positive gaps share a common pattern: the backlog-active interval persists across multiple logical steps instead of being concentrated near a single boundary, causing the first-order backlog term to slightly underestimate the actual delay.
 Representative positive-gap cases are analyzed in Appendix~\ref{app:gap_cases} and illustrated in Fig.~\ref{fig:appendix_gap_cases}.